TEAMMATES/teammates/docs/ide-usage.md

 #### Stopping the dev server

 Go to `Run → Stop 'Google App Engine Standard Local Server'`.

+### Running the test suite with IntelliJ
+Run tests using the configurations available under `Run → Run...`.

+To run individual tests, right-click on the test files on the project explorer and choose `Run`.

 ### Static Analysis with Intellij